Sixteen Women Who Changed Public Health

 Julie Gerberding guided the US Centers for Disease Control and Prevention (CDC) through an era of multiple public health threats and rapid expansion.
 In 2005, TIME magazine named her as one of the “100 Most Influential People in the World” for her work with the CDC.

 Gerberding received an MD from Case Western University 1981, followed by an MPH from Berkeley Public Health in 1990.
 After working on the frontlines of HIV at UCSF, she went on to become the first female director of the CDC.
 During her tenure there, she not only developed patient safety initiatives and other disease prevention programs but also helped lead the national response to a number of public health emergencies, including the anthrax bioterrorism threats of 2001 as well as SARS, West Nile virus, monkeypox, and Hurricane Katrina.

-Currently, she is executive vice president of pharmaceutical company Merck, where she has worked to improve population health.
+Currently, she is executive vice president of the pharmaceutical company Merck, where she has worked to improve population health.